 Also, by keeping a complete list of the contents on the outside of the box, you'll save time digging through 10 boxes marked "kitchen" just to find the can opener.

-Create an inventory list.
+Take inventory.
 When I'm packing, I tend to get a little anal.
 Maybe it's the numerous times I was disorganized and swore I'd never have to dig through another box again; or maybe it was the time boxes were lost and I wasn't sure what to claim for insurance.

 Whatever the reason, now, not only do I clearly label each box, but I number the boxes and keep a running inventory list that I check off when the movers are unloading them into my new place.
 This way, if a box goes missing, I can easily identify which number it is and what is contained within it.
 Again, insurance companies love this kind of detail.